 Join us in driving sustainable business in the digitization of physical products, applying the latest technologies in the Internet of Things, Blockchain, Machine Learning and Big Data Analytics while being at the intersection of Luxury , fashion, retail technology and circular economy.

-The overall aim is to fight and embark the best talents in any field possible and pay them more than the market is offering, as long as each individual believes in the Holacracy philosophy.
+The overall aim is to fight and embark the best talents in any field possible and pay them more than the market is offering, as long as each individual is willing in joining us to change the world and be purpose driven in her or his daily actions and decisions.
+She or He believes in the Holacracy philosophy.
 We are aware some people would feel better in working in classic companies.
 But to have the best employees on the market and instituting a culture of open feedback, opening up company secrets increases feelings of ownership and commitment among staff.
 If you trust your people to handle appropriately sensitive information, the trust you demonstrate will instigate feelings of responsibility and your employees will show you just how trustworthy they are!

 “DON’T SEEK TO PLEASE YOUR BOSS.
 SEEK TO DO WHAT IS BEST FOR THE COMPANY”